alien4cloud/alien4cloud-data-migration-scripts/README.md

 Alien4cloud stores some data in the local filesystem.
 The configuration property `directories.alien` (in `alien4cloud-config.yml` config file) contains the path where local data is stored on the filesystem.
 Let's call it the *data folder*.

-This folder must be shared between the legacy 2.X instance and the new 3.X instance.
+This folder must be shared between the legacy 2.2.X instance and the new 3.0.X instance.

 You have two strategy for the migration of this *data folder*:
 1. Setup your new instance to target the same data folder.
-You can use this strategy if the new 3.X A4C instance is installed on the same machine than the legacy 2.X instance.
+You can use this strategy if the new 3.0.X A4C instance is installed on the same machine than the legacy 2.2.X instance.
-2. Copy the data folder from the legacy 2/X A4C instance to the new 3.X A4C instance.
+2. Copy the data folder from the legacy 2.2.X A4C instance to the new 3.0.X A4C instance.
+You may use this strategy if your new 3.0.X A4C instance is hosted on a new machine.

 Whatever the strategy you adopt, you must exclude the `work` directory of the *data folder*.
 This directory contains the plugins content and we want the new plugins to be used instead of the legacy ones.

-1. If you choose to setup your new 3.X A4C instance to target the legacy *data folder*, just backup the `work` directory (in case of rollback) :
+1. If you choose to setup your new 3.0.X A4C instance to target the legacy *data folder*, just backup the `work` directory (in case of rollback) :

 ```
 mv data/work data/work_v2
 ```

-2. If you choose to export/import your legacy *data folder*, just ommit the `work` directory :
+2. If you choose to export/import your legacy *data folder*, just omit the `work` directory :

 ```
 tar -czf data.tar.gz --exclude=*/work data